+William H. "Bill" Harris Memorial Annual Preference is given to a student Veteran.

+Scholarship

-The scholarship is to be awarded to help
+Frank Brummer Scholarship The scholarship is to be awarded to help

 students in financial need with

 preference to Hispanic students.

-Preference given to non-traditional
+John Richard Terwilliger Memorial Preference given to non-traditional

-female students.
+Endowed Scholarship female students.

-Preference is given to an international
+Mehdi Mourad International Student Preference is given to an international

-student.
+Endowed Scholarship student.

-Preference given to those that have
+Sandra Cohan Linn Memorial Scholarship Preference given to those that have

 passed the GED test, are a single parent,

 and are full time students.

-Donor's preference is to students from
+Quast Sowa Family Fund Donor's preference is to students from

 underrepresented groups.

-Preference is given to a veteran.
+Coles-Moultrie Electric Co-op Preference is given to a veteran.

+Scholarship

-Preference is given to single parents.
+Barbara Arthur Memorial Annual Preference is given to single parents.

+Scholarship

-Preference is given to female students.
+Janice O'Neal and Ian Wildman Preference is given to female students.

+Memorial Annual Scholarship

-Awarded to students who have children.
+Dan Kelleher Memorial Scholarship in Awarded to students who have children.

+Memory of Sammy Kelleher

-Preference to a graduate of Effingham
+Kevin Moore Memorial Scholarship Preference to a graduate of Effingham

 County Drug Court.

-Preference to visually/hearing impaired
+Mattoon Lions Club Endowed Preference to visually/hearing impaired

-student(s) from Mattoon.
+Scholarship student(s) from Mattoon.

-Preference to student(s) with a physical
+Lerna Lions Club Scholarship Preference to student(s) with a physical

 impairment such as hearing, sight, or

 diabetes.